 Semester 1: Tuesday 09:00 - 17:00 and Wednesday 10:00 - 14:00

 Semester 2: Tuesday 09:00 - 18:00 and Wednesday 10:00 - 13:00

-Our MSc Applied Bioscience course will develop your skills within several major areas of applied bioscience, including molecular cell biology, biomedical genetics and specialised topics in medical diagnostics.
-You'll focus on the rapidly evolving research into the applications of bioscience in healthcare, to diagnose and treat diseases.
-You'll also develop a comprehensive and critical understanding of the theory and practice of advanced analytical techniques as used and applied in bioscience.
+Develop your skills in major areas of biomedical science, including molecular cell biology, biomedical genetics and specialised topics in medical diagnostics.
+You'll focus on rapidly-evolving research into the applications of bioscience in healthcare whilst working in our impressive Cambridge Science Centre laboratories.

-Throughout our course you'll develop advanced knowledge and skills in the diverse areas of applied bioscience, emphasising on medical applications.
-Upon completion you'll be able to confidently design, execute and critically analyse both independent and group based scientific research in an appropriate area of applied bioscience.
+Throughout our course you'll develop advanced knowledge and skills in the diverse areas of applied bioscience, emphasising on medical applications You'll also develop a comprehensive understanding of advanced analytical techniques.
+Upon completion of your Masters, you'll be able to confidently design, execute and critically analyse both independent and group based scientific research in an appropriate area of applied bioscience.

-Our course is suitable for candidates who wish to specialise in the current medical applications of bioscience such as molecular and cell biology as a progression from a relevant first degree and for candidates with a strong background in ‘traditional’ analytical science (chemistry or biology).
+Our course is suitable for those who wish to specialise in the current medical applications of bioscience such as molecular and cell biology as a progression from a relevant first degree, as well as students with a strong background in ‘traditional’ analytical science (chemistry or biology).

 Benefit from being in the centre of Cambridge, home of world-renowned research laboratories, including the Wellcome Trust Sanger Institute, Addenbrooke's and the Babraham Research Institute